istio/istio/architecture/ambient/ztunnel-cni-lifecycle.md

 ### Pod Startup Requirements

-During Pod startup, we MUST meet the constraint that the network is ready the instant the application starts (including `initContainers`!).
+During new Pod startup, we MUST meet the constraint that the network is ready the instant the application starts (including `initContainers`!).
 This is critical -- issues around this were the [top issue with sidecars](https://github.com/istio/istio/issues/11130).

 ### Pod Startup Implementation

 The key mechanism to maintain this property is the CNI plugin.
+The CNI plugin is executed synchronously  during the creation of the Pod sandbox by the container runtime, before processes or containers are run within the Pod.
-The CNI plugin synchronously runs before application containers start, ensure we can setup the network configuration and start Ztunnel.
+This ensures we can setup the network configuration and start Ztunnel.
-Only once those two conditions are met do we mark the CNI plugin as successfully complete.
+Only once those two conditions are met does the CNI plugin return success - effectively allowing our plugin to block Pod scheduling until we are ready.
+Otherwise, the CNI plugin will continually be retried, blocking Pod startup until it succeeds.

 From the above we are ensured that when the application starts and opens a connection, Ztunnel will be ready to `accept()` it.
 However, this is not enough to fully serve the request - Ztunnel will need the certificate (from the CA) and full workload information (from the XDS server).